India's premier resume service

 Hiring managers don’t prefer hiring people who are not comfortable with the work environment of their respective companies.
 This is because in case you are not able to adjust yourself, your work will suffer, which is not good both for you and the organization.

 Do some research beforehand about the company’s work culture and environment, and answer accordingly.
-Remember that there is no point applying in a company, whose culture doesn’t match with your expectations.
+Remember that there is no point in applying to a company, whose culture doesn’t match your expectations.

 What Management Style Do You Prefer?

 ‘Strong yet flexible’ is the exact phrase to define best managers.
-And, so you should reflect them same in your answer.
+And, so you should reflect the same in your answer.
 Mention your moves that have helped your team members or the team on the whole.
-You can consider sharing anecdotes to prove your point, such as grew the team from 5 to 15 members or mentored an underperformer, who later received the star performer award.
+You can consider sharing anecdotes to prove your point, such as growing the team from 5 to 15 members or mentoring an underperformer, who later received the star performer award.